 A student who becomes ill or is injured at school must notify his or her teacher or another employee as soon as possible.
 In the case of a serious illness or injury, the school shall attempt to notify the parents according to the information in Infinite Campus.
 If the student is too ill to remain in school, the student is released to the student's parents or, with parental permission, to another person directed by the parents.
-Students need to be fever (<100.4 degrees), vomit and diarrhea free, without the aid of medication, for 24 hours before returning to school.
-Students need to be fever, vomit and diarrhea free, without the aid of medication, for 24 hours before returning to school.
+Students need to be fever (<100.4 degrees) free, vomit free and diarrhea free for 24 hours with NO medication before returning to school.
 While the school district is not responsible for treating medical emergencies, employees may administer emergency or minor first aid if possible.
 The school contacts emergency medical personnel if necessary and attempts to notify the parents regarding where the student has been transported for treatment.